LicensePro

 You may also need to complete registration with the Massachusetts Secretary of Commonwealth at sec.state.ma.us.

 File your real estate license application with the Boston city clerk or licensing department.
-Many Massachusetts municipalities now accept online applications.
+Many Massachusetts municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Boston).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Boston.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Massachusetts's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Boston regulations.